 Parents also share a sense of responsibility to do the best—the very best for our children.
 I still tear up at the saying “as soon as you have a child, your heart walks outside of your body.”
 Something changes when the parent switch is flipped, and that drive, however it looks for you, is life sustaining and more powerful than you could imagine before you experience it.

 I’ve also wrestled with the incredible responsibility I feel to get things right for my kids, and I know so many of us do.
-When you layer your other commitments on top of parenting—work, being a good partner, extended family, and community—this time of raising small people while being a person in the world can feel overwhelming.
+When you layer your other commitments on top of parenting—work in or out of your home, being a good partner, supporting extended family and building community—this time of raising small people while being a person in the world can feel so overwhelming.
 So often, I end the day recalling the many things I didn’t get to do or that I wished I had done better—and I know I am not alone.

-Last year, around this time, Brian sent me an article entitled, Why You Should Stop Being So Hard on Yourself, and it got me started on a brave, new habit.
+Nearly five years ago, my husband sent me an article entitled, Why You Should Stop Being So Hard on Yourself, and it got me started on a brave, new habit.
 First, even though we are designed to focus on danger and negativity (it’s pretty helpful for survival), it’s actually not good for our mental and physical health to ruminate on self criticism.
-In addition to being bad for us, focusing on where we’ve gone wrong makes us less productive—rats!
-If we want to do more, we should focus on what we have accomplished and what went WELL and focus as little as we can on where we fell short.
+In addition to being bad for us, focusing on where we’ve gone wrong makes us less productive.
+If we want to do more for our kids, we should focus on what we have accomplished and what went WELL, and we should focus as little as possible on where we fell short.

-We asked this same question of our Leader community.
-We’ve shared many of their answers below—a crowdsourced wave of parenting success and joy.
+We asked this same question of our TG Teacher community.
+We’ve shared many of their answers below—you can think of it as a crowdsourced wave of parenting success and joy.
 We hope reading over them can bathe us all in the wonders of parenting.
-And, we wish you a year to come of focusing on what you’re doing well.
-Most importantly, we celebrate you for all that you do as a parent, big and little, each and every day!
+And, we wish you a year to come filled with focusing on what you’re doing well.
+Most importantly, we celebrate you for all that you do as a parent, big and little, wins and misses, each and every day!

 “What went really well in the past 24 hours of parenting?”